docsforadobe/illustrator-scripting-guide/docs/objectmodel/dynamic.md

 In scripting, you use the `variable` object to represent this type of variable.

-The `variable` object’s `kind` property indicates the type of dynamic data that a `variable` object holds. `Variable` objects are document-level objects; you create them in a `document` object.
+The `variable` object's `kind` property indicates the type of dynamic data that a `variable` object holds. `Variable` objects are document-level objects; you create them in a `document` object.

 !!! note
     Do not confuse variable objects with scripting variables.
 For details on Illustrator variables, dynamic objects, and data-driven graphics, see Illustrator Help.